rims710/Simple-Calculator/README.md

-You would require a tkinter library to run this project
+You would require a tkinter library(GUI) to run this project